Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - **Azure Powershell** is an extended version of Microsoft-extended Powershel.
 It includes **Azure Modules**.
 These azure modules are a set of commands that configure a certain task such as configuring a virtual network, subnet etc. The convenience is that you can run a specific Azure Module through powershell and it will automatically configure it.

+- The requirements for installing Azure Powershell is that you have the latest versions of win basic powershell and .NET Framework- See below to check which versions you have

 - Check which default version is available for powershell in windows by opening it and typing `$PSVersionTable` in the terminal.
 This commands give a bunch of details.
 You can be even more specific with `$PSVersionTable.PSVersion`.
-Keep powershell up to date- current version is 5.1
+Keep powershell up to date- current version is 5.1.
+If you need to install use [Latest Powershell version](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1#powershell-core)

 - You should also have the updated version of **.Netframework** - It is a webapp framework that is used to build online software.
 You can use powershell to check the version with the following commnd:

 - `(Get-ItemProperty "HKLM:\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full").Release -ge 394802`  where `-ge` is greater than or equal to.
 This is like going to the registry with `regedit` and then navigating to the path and locating the version.
 394802 corresponds with .NET Framework version 4.6.2 or later and is the release key.
-Each version has its own release key, for example 528040 is the release key for .NET Framework 4.8
+Each version has its own release key, for example 528040 is the release key for .NET Framework 4.8.
+A version of 4.72 or later is preferred.
+If you need to install use [Latest .NET framework version](https://docs.microsoft.com/en-us/dotnet/framework/install/)

 - Below are the comparison operators in powershell